Caldicot School

 Caldicot School (Ysgol Cil-y-coed) is a coeducational and non-selective secondary school in Caldicot, Monmouthshire, South Wales, with around 1,400 students.
 In 2013, the school was rated 'Good' by Estyn.
 At the time of the inspection in November 2013, 11% of pupils were eligible for free school meals against the national average of 17.7%.

 History

 1958-1968

-Caldicot School (formally Caldicot Community College) welcomed its first intake of pupils on the 1st of September 1958.
+Caldicot School (formally Caldicot Community College) welcomed its first intake of pupils on 1 September 1958.
 The College opened with 19 teachers and room to accommodate 400 students in a three-story building, to the west of the school's site.
 This building later became known as Grayhill Building, named after Grayhill.